wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

 ## Certification Classes

-Initial certifications are free, but higher-level certifications are $149 each at<br />
+Initial core certification classes are free, but higher-level certifications are $149 each at<br />
 <a target="_blank" href="https://tricentis.service-now.com/community/webshop.do">
 https://tricentis.service-now.com/community/webshop.do</a>